Azure/azure-jdbc-msi-extension/demo/README.md

 When opening the url the result should show the database server time.

 For testing purposes the application also provides the access token used to connect to the database.
 To retrieve it open https://[url]/token

+There is an endpoint that uses Spring data source, http://[url]/checklist.
+There is a postman collection to test that endpoint.
+It can be found in folder [postman](./postman).